Updated September 2019

 Why are Hashtags Such a Big Deal on Instagram?

-Hashtags help you grow and engage your audience.
+Hashtags help you expand your reach and grow your audience.

 Instagram’s 1 billion users love to interact with brands.
 More than 200 million of them visit at least one business profile daily, and 60% say they’ve discovered new products on Instagram.